 Much like our Peach Peel Jelly, this is a smart way to use parts of summer fruit that might otherwise go to waste.
 Want more sweet summer ideas?
 Check out How to Can Peaches or try our Strawberry Blueberry Shortcake next!

-And if you’ve got more ripe melon to use up, we’ve got you covered with other creative ideas like our refreshing Watermelon Milkshake, fruit-packed Pineapple Watermelon Banana Smoothie, or colorful Watermelon Smoothie Bowl.
+And suppose you've got more ripe melon to use up.
+In that case, we've got you covered with other creative ideas like our refreshing Watermelon Milkshake, fruit-packed Pineapple Watermelon Banana Smoothie, or colorful Watermelon Smoothie Bowl.

 Jump to: